bsu-cs222s3-fall25-smalviya/project1-Noah-Kacie-Cory/README.md

 Open your compiler prompt.

-Run the program.
+Run the launcher files to access the GUI

-When it asks, type a Wikipedia article title and press Enter.
+enter the name of the artical you would like to search

-It will show the last 4 edits to that article.
+hit the submit button